Kretzschmaria deusta: Description

 New fruiting bodies are formed in the spring and are flat and gray with white edges.
 The inconspicuous fruiting bodies persist all year and their appearance changes to resemble asphalt or charcoal, consisting of black, domed, lumpy crusts that crumble when pushed with force.
-It is inedible.
+The resulting brittle fracture can exhibit a ceramic-like fracture surface.
+Black zone lines can often be seen in cross-sections of wood infected with K. deusta.
+It is not edible.